What is the BKFA ?

 How can I join ?

 BKFA is an association of clubs.
-We welcome individual supporters but we do not have individual members.
 If you are a member of an affiliated club, you are represented on the BKFA.
 If your club is not a member of BKFA you may want to encourage your committee to consider joining.

 How does it operate ?